PauliSairanen/memoryCardGame/README.md

 # What I learned

 * To understand and use MVC-model
-* Connecting UI elements to code
+* Connecting UI-elements to code
 * Basic game logic and programming